 We are required under UK law to keep your information and data for the full retention periods as specified by the NHS Records management code of practice for health and social care and national archives requirements.

-More information on records retention can be found online at:- https://transform.england.nhs.uk/media/documents/NHSX_Records_Management_CoP_V7.p df
+More information on records retention can be found online at:- https://transform.england.nhs.uk/information-governance/guidance/records-management-code/

 How can you access, amend move the personal data that you have given to us?